best time to go for an african safari

 January

 The herds are in Tanzania’s Serengeti National Park, moving south from the northeast region of the park and into the area near Lake Ndutu Conservation Area and the southern region of Serengeti.
-The Serengeti is not fenced, so the herds are free to move where they can find green grounds and water available for calving
+The Serengeti is not fenced, so the herds are free to move where they can find green grass and water available for calving

 Remember that although up to two million wildebeest, zebra, and antelope form the Serengeti Migration, they are not all in a single herd.
 The animals break up into mega-herds of thousands or hundreds of individuals at a time.